Dev-Drew/LemonadeAPI/README.md

 ## Features

-- User can provide a "quoteInput" object to store a "quote" in a Dyanmo Table ("QuotesTable")
+- User can provide a "QuoteInput" object to store a "Quote" in a Dyanmo Table ("QuotesTable")

 - User can query both "QuotesTable" and "PoliciesTable" for individual records given matching IDs

 - User can make a request to return all records in both "QuotesTable" and "PoliciesTable"

-- User can create a "PaymentConfirmation" object given a valid quoteId
+- User can create a "PaymentConfirmation" object given a valid quoteID

-- If correctly formatted "mortgageID" is provide then a paymentConfirmation will be returned with the Id of the mortgageID
+- If correctly formatted "mortgageID" is provided then a paymentConfirmation will be returned with the ID of the mortgageID

-- If no "mortgageId" is provided a stripeCheckoutSession will be created with the Id of the mortgageID
+- If no "mortgageID" is provided a stripeCheckoutSession will be created with the ID of the mortgageID

-- In order to proceed to creating a policy a the checkoutSession must be marked as "PAID"
+- In order to proceed to creating a policy the stripe session token must be marked as "PAID"

-- User can provide a valid "PaymentConfirmation" contraining either a mortgageId or valid stripe session token to create a policy.
+- User can provide a valid "PaymentConfirmation" containing either a mortgageID or valid stripe session token to create a policy

-- User may only create Policies for quotes that are in the "READY status
+- User may only create policies for quotes that are in the "READY" status

-- quoteId stored on the payment confirmation MUSt match the given quoteId
+- QuoteID stored on the payment confirmation MUST match the given quoteID

 - User can delete both Quotes and Policies given the correct ID